 At Micronit, we focus on the following sensing functionalities:

 We can offer this technology for many different types of projects.
 To get you inspired, below you can find a few cases we have worked on and successfully put the integration of different types of sensors to use!

-Our microfabricated chips can be made to include thin film metal layers.
-For example, those composed of platinum or gold.
-The electrical resistance of thin film resistors is temperature dependent, which then provides a simple way of sensing that temperature.
-Furthermore, thin film electrodes can be used to measure electrical impedance of electrolytes inside a device.
-For instance, some of our capillary electrophoresis chip are equipped with electrodes to measure variations in the conductivity at the end of the separation channel to detect and quantify the separated analyte zones (see our T35100C4D and T80100C4D chips).
+Our microfabricated chips can be made to include thin film metal layers, for instance, platinum or gold.
+As temperature affects the electrical resistance of a metal, these thin film resistors can act as temperature sensors.
+Furthermore, thin film electrodes can be used to measure the electrical impedance of electrolytes inside a device.
+For instance, some of our capillary electrophoresis (CE) chips are equipped with electrodes to measure the conductivity at the end of the separation channel to detect and quantify the separated analytes.

-We can also use molecular probes as a transducer for measuring chemical species inside microfluidic devices.
+Another example of sensing is the use of molecular probes as a means to measure chemical species inside microfluidic devices.
 One application is the use of phosphorescent materials to measure dissolved oxygen, an application particularly relevant in cell culture systems.
-Patches containing the probe material are fabricated on the inside surface of devices.
+Patches containing the probe material are manufactured on the inside surface of devices.
 An optical fiber mounted in the chip holder directs the excitation light to the patches and collects the phosphorescent signal for quantification.